 To make an appointment please send an e-mail to email@example.com

 Counselling sessions can currently be booked on the following days and times:

 When an appointment is made for you, you will be sent a confidential client registration form so that we have your contact information.
-Please ensure that you bring the completed form with you to your first appointment.
+Please ensure you return the registration form to the counselling service via email in advance of your first appointment.

 You will be offered an initial consultation with one of the counsellors where your needs and options going forward will be explored.

 The Student Counselling service offers short to medium term support and can offer information of other external services.

 Drop in sessions offer an opportunity to have a brief discussion about any problems or issues that are causing you concern.
 The drop-in sessions last for up to 20 minutes, and are available Mon-Wed.
 No appointment is necessary, as these are filled on a first come basis.
 Sessions cannot be booked in advance, and if all slots have been taken you may need to return another day.
 The service is designed to offer information and consultation for students suffering distress, but is not an emergency service

 Tuesdays: 3pm & 3.30pm